seismiq-net/documentation/docs/features/system-monitoring.md

 ## Power Supply

 Remote deployments often rely on solar panels, fuel cells or batteries as power supply which can be unreliable.
-QuakeSaver sensors monitor the supply voltage as well as the power consumption to inform about the power supply conditions.
+SeismiQ sensors monitor the supply voltage as well as the power consumption to inform about the power supply conditions.

 * Supply voltage
 * Power consumption

 ## Seismic metrics